ElektraInitiative/PermaplanT/scraper/README.md

 cp .env.example .env
 ```

-`PRACTICALPLANTSPATH` mentioned in .env is the path on your local filesystem to the Practical Plants wiki dump, which could be fetched from our [repository](https://github.com/ElektraInitiative/practicalplants).
+`PRACTICALPLANTSPATH` mentioned in .env is the path on your local filesystem to the PracticalPlants wiki dump, which could be fetched from our [repository](https://github.com/ElektraInitiative/practicalplants).
 This is required to scrape the data.

 3. Start the scraper

-The scraper will scrape the data from the Practical Plants wiki dump and store it in `csv` format in the `data` directory.
+The scraper will scrape the data from the PracticalPlants wiki dump and store it in `csv` format in the `data` directory.
 This can be done with the following command:

 ```shell
 npm run start